2bndy5/arduino-report-size-deltas/README.md

 [original GitHub Action]: https://github.com/arduino/report-size-deltas

+## Inputs

+### `sketches-reports-source`

+The path to the folder containing sketches' reports (JSON files).

+The default value is `"sketches-reports"` when not specified.

+### `token`

+The GitHub access token used to post comments on the Pull Request thread.
+Uses `github.token` by default.

+This is only used for Pull Request events.

 ## Example

 The following example workflow will compile sketches, save reports as artifacts, and submit a summarizing comment.